Early English Mitre Planes, Part II: Moon, Towell, and Smith

 An indication regarding John Smith’s age, was his use of “I” for “J” (John) for his proprietary stamp on his iron planes.
 Using “I” in this context was a practice that was ending by the beginning of the 19th century.
 For example, the spelling of edgetool maker “I. Sorby” (John) on their Sheffield plane irons was implemented in the late 18th century, and then retained in later stamps (“I. & H.”), as a tradition.

 John Smith mitres, made in the early to mid-19th century, were somewhat old-fashioned when they were new.
 Smith also made iron rebate planes.
 Nigel Lampert in Through Much Tribulation Stewart Spiers and the Planemakers of Ayr estimated I. Smith’s rebate planes to have been made during the 1840s and ’50s.
-That estimation has been borne out after uncovering a random 1849 article on a fireworks accident in the London-based Evening Mail.

 “John Smith, of 1, Holland-Place, metal plane maker…” from the “Evening Mail” on 14 September, 1849